 Finish your day off at Monkey Drink house

 Grab a mojito at Monkey Drink House and sit outside on their pillow seats.
-It is a great spot for people watching.
+It's a great spot for people watching.

-Day 2: Explore outside of the old city & unwind in your cave dwelling
+Day 2: Explore outside of the ancient city & unwind in your cave dwelling

 Hike to Palaeolithic caves

-Across the La Gravina ravine you will find natural Palaeolithic caves.
+Across the La Gravina ravine you will find natural Palaeolithic caves, where Monastic settlements and rock churches were built into the rock.
 On this side of the ravine, you can get incredible panoramic views of the Sassi from Belvedere di Murgia Timone.
 It was the location used for the crucification scene in The Passion of the Christ.

 Make a romantic dinner back at your Airbnb